MichaelBrown88/health-assessment-01/RULES.md

 - Question flow and functionality are approved
 - All features are locked and working as intended

+### Results Page

+**Status: LOCKED** 🔒

+- Card design and layout are finalized
+- Health metrics visualization is locked
+- Feedback sections and styling are approved
+- Only AI Health Coach integration and user profile features can be modified
+- Any other changes require explicit approval

 ## ⚠️ Important Notice

 Before making any modifications to the locked pages listed above: